rayhog/aviator-jekyll-template/_documentation/tql1.04.md

 description: >-
   The Technopedia query language (TQL) is used with the TQL endpoint to query data in the Technopedia database.
 TQL is the graph-query language that you use to query the database.
 The graph database stores connections between nodes as first-class citizens so it doesn't have to compute relationships at query time, which makes it more efficient than a relational database.
 content_markdown: >-
-  ###### TQL is a declarative query language that allows you to state what data you want to retrieve by using the query language to query nodes and relationships in the Technopedia database.
+  ###### TQL is a declarative query language that allows you to specify what data you want to retrieve by using the query language to query nodes and relationships in the Technopedia database.

   #### Get started with TQL<br>

   To make a query with TQL, you must use a MATCH statement, which is like Select statement in SQL.
-You add the MATCH statement as a query parameter to the TQL endpoint.
+You add the MATCH statement as a query parameter to the TQL endpoint.<br>
   For example, `https://v6.technopedia.com/tql?q=MATCH <query_parameters>`
-  The TQL MATCH statement returns results from one or more nodes.
-The results are returned in a format that resembles the following format in the image:
+  The TQL MATCH statement returns results from one or more nodes and relationships that are specified in the query.
+Typically, the data results are returned in key-value pairs, a format that resembles the format in the follwing image:
   <br>

   ![API Image](/images/key_val.png)<br>&nbsp;